Using complex gestures in a SwiftUI ScrollView

 .buttonStyle(style)

-However, adding a DragGesture to the view means that it will start to conflict with the button style.
+However, adding a DragGesture to the view means that it will conflict with the button style.
 For instance, quickly tapping the button will only trigger the button action and not the style.

 Conclusion